Open Banking can let you see all of your accounts, wherever you bank, together in one place

 If you're concerned about the data you've shared and feel it may have been used incorrectly,

-get in touch with the organisation or the TPP as soon as possible.
+get in touch with us or the TPP as soon as possible.
 You can also cancel any consents within

 How is Open Banking secure?